astronomer/docs/astro/cli/install-cli.md

     For example, to install v1.18.2 of the Astro CLI on a Windows machine with an AMD 64 architecture, download `astro_1.18.2_windows_amd64.exe`.

-2. Rename the file to `astro.exe`.
+2. Rename the file to `astro`.

-3. Add the filepath for the directory containing the new `astro.exe` as a PATH environment variable.
-For example, if `astro.exe` is stored in `C:\Users\username\astro.exe`, you add `C:\Users\username` as your PATH environment variable.
+3. Add the filepath for the directory containing the new `astro` as a PATH environment variable.
+For example, if `astro` is stored in `C:\Users\username\astro`, you add `C:\Users\username` as your PATH environment variable.
 To learn more about configuring the PATH environment variable, see [How do I set or change the PATH system variable?](https://www.java.com/en/download/help/path.html).

 4. Restart your machine.